Spread the love

 The Northern Lights have long been associated with myths and legends.
 In Nordic countries, they were believed to be the spirits of the dead, while Inuit people saw them as a sign of good luck.
 Whatever their origin, the Northern Lights are one of Europe’s most impressive natural wonders.

-See also The Best Places to Visit in May in Europe
+See also The Best Shopping Destinations in Europe in July

 The Matterhorn